President of the Senate of the Philippines: 20th century

 Manuel L. Quezon, the first president of the Philippine Senate, was the longest serving in history, with a total of 19 years in office.

 The position was established upon the inauguration of the Senate of the Philippines in 1916, replacing the Philippine Commission as the upper house of the Philippine Legislature.
 The first Senate president, Manuel L. Quezon, was elected on October 16, 1916 by unanimous acclamation.
 He served until 1935 when he was sworn in as the first president of the Commonwealth of the Philippines.

 The next officeholder was Manuel Roxas, who served from after the bicameral Congress was restored in 1945 until his election as president the following year.
 Control of the Senate actively shifted between Nacionalistas and Liberals from then until 1972 under a two-party system, resulting in various presiding officers from both parties in a single Congress.

 The first known ouster of a president of the Senate of the Philippines occurred in 1949, when Liberal Party senators supporting president Elpidio Quirino’s bid for reelection joined forces with senators from the Nacionalista Party to unseat José Avelino, a fellow Liberal, as Senate president.
 The move stemmed from the rivalry between Quirino and Avelino over who would become the party’s standard-bearer in the upcoming presidential election.
 Quirino and Avelino ultimately ran for the presidency under separate Liberal Party factions, with Quirino defeating Avelino by receiving more than 50% of the votes.
 Mariano Jesús Cuenco was elected to replace Avelino and retained the position despite Avelino’s subsequent attempt to reclaim the Senate presidency during the Second Congress.

 This Congress also saw the greatest number of changes in the Senate presidency.
-Quintín Paredes succeeded Cuenco in March 1952, but was replaced by Nacionalista senator Camilo Osías in mid-April.
-Osías was later unseated by Eulogio Rodriguez, who served as Senate president for a year before Osías regained the position in April 1953.
-In May 1953, Liberal senator Jose Zulueta was elected Senate president, serving until Rodriguez was reelected to the position in November of the same year.
+Quintín Paredes succeeded Cuenco in March 5, 1952 after a two-month deadlock in electing a new Senate president.
+Paredes resigned on April 17, 1952 and was replaced by Nacionalista senator Camilo Osías.
+Osías was later unseated by Eulogio Rodriguez on April 30, 1952 who served as Senate president for a year before Osías regained the position on April 17, 1953, after two Nacionalistas joined 10 Liberals to elect him to the post.
+On April 30, 1953, senator Jose Zulueta was elected Senate president, serving until his resignation and Rodriguez's subsequent reelection on May 20 of the same year.
 Rodriguez went on to serve as Senate president for ten consecutive years.

 His successor, Ferdinand Marcos, was the only pre-martial law Senate president who switched parties in the middle of his tenure, when he left the Liberal Party after failing to gain its nomination as their presidential candidate for the 1965 elections and ran under the Nacionalista ticket.
+Marcos was elected president of the Senate on April 5, 1963, during a session in which Senator Roseller T. Lim delivered the longest filibuster in Philippine Senate history in an unsuccessful attempt to block Marcos's election.